xxsc0529/genai-toolbox/README.md

 ![toolbox_logo](logo.png)
-# 🧰 Project Toolbox
+# 🧰 Toolbox

 > [!CAUTION]
-> Project Toolbox is experimental and not an official Google product.
+> Toolbox is experimental and not an official Google product.
 This is
 > an early access project, intended to be shared under NDA to gather feedback
 > validate direction.
 You should not share or discuss this project with anyone
 > not under NDA.

-Project Toolbox is an open source server that enables developers to build production-grade, agent-based generative AI applications that connect to databases via tools.
+Toolbox is an open source server that enables developers to build production-grade, agent-based generative AI applications that connect to databases via tools.
+It enables you to create database-focused tools easier, faster, and more securely by handling the complexities around connection pooling, authentication, and more.

+Toolbox also helps simplifies the management of your tools by allowing you to add, remove, or update tools without necessarily redeploying your application.
-Project Toolbox sits between your application's orchestration framework and your database, providing a control plane for both managing and invoking tools.
-It enables you to create database-focused tools easier, faster, and more securely.
+It sits between your application's orchestration framework (such as LangChain and LlamaIndex) and your database, providing a control plane that is used to modify, distribute, and invoke tools.

 ![architecture](architecture.png)